eg1lgfp/gilman-family-practice/content/pages/docs/about/index.md

 *We recommend that you arrive 15 minutes prior to your scheduled appointment.
 And, then \*call the office and wait for someone will let you inside.
 This allows ample time for you to be registered and complete any needed forms.*

-*Note: Calling office upon arrival is a Covid-19 measure that is subject to change as guidance is received.*

 #### *Friendly Reminders:*

 Don't forget to bring your insurance card with you